edjiang/CodeDay-Guide/3-marketing.md

 ###The week of

-During the week ofpPeople who really procrastinated (or haven't decided) finally make the decision to go to CodeDay -- and need to be reminded that it's THIS WEEKEND.
+During the week of, people who really procrastinated (or haven't decided) finally make the decision to go to CodeDay -- and need to be reminded that it's THIS WEEKEND.
 You can get a decent amount of ticket sales during the week of CodeDay (~30-60%)